 - Recommend standards for information security at the University.

-- Establish and maintain guidelines for access and use of University administrative information in accordance with University policies.
+- Establish and maintain guidelines for access and use of University information in accordance with University policies.

 VIII.
 Vital/Confidential Records

 - No officer or employee shall permit the disclosure or use of confidential information without proper authorization.